BMeyerKC/meteor-knockout/readme.md

 Currently Meteor has no form validation and to write synced forms requires tons of boiler-plate.

+Currently, MappedQuery for [Knockout.meteor] does not work - it is not due to this package - but a library issue.

 ## Demos
 I am working on a full demo - to be released soon

-The demos (examples) in [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor) work - remove the client dir and run "mrt add knockout".
+The dynamic_finders demo in [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor) works - remove the client dir and run "mrt add knockout".

+As MappedQuery does not work - the todos_list example is not functional.

 jsFiddle of Form Validation (no Meteor code) - [Demo](http://jsfiddle.net/ericbarnard/KHFn8/)